Learn Tux Paint

 Overview of features

-Tux Paint is a graphics editor; it can be used for digital art introduction as well as to make simple animation in the form of slide show.
+Tux Paint is a graphics editor.
+It can be used for digital art introduction as well as to make simple animation in the form of slide show.
 It has a simple interface with a drawing area, drawing tools, color palettes, shapes and stamps.
 The paint brushes can be used to draw free hand or with previously defined shapes.
-Tux Paint can also be used to edit images / photos created using other applications.
 It has been designed to encourage young learners with cartoon mascots and with cartoon sound effects.
 You can view detailed features here.
 Selector, providing various objects you can select from (e.g., brushes, fonts or sub-tools, depending on the current tool).

 - The application is part of the Ubuntu custom distribution.

-- In case you do not find it on your computer, you can install by choosing “Tux Paint” in Ubuntu Software Centre
+- In case you do not find it on your computer, you can install by choosing “Tux Paint” in Ubuntu Software Center

 - If you would like to install through the terminal follow these steps below: